fash-law/onafriq-assessment/README.md

-# petstore-buildas
+# Onafriq assessment
-This is a repository for Api using postman
+This is a repository for automation exercise